sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 According to the previous introduction, you can add more APIs to your oracle as needed, such as obtaining BSV chain info, etc., which will not be covered here.

-## 4. Use oralce data in a smart contract
+## 4. Use oracle data in a smart contract

 In [this tutorial](../tutorials/oracle.md), we introduce how to verify and use oracle data in smart contracts.